telerik/ajax-docs/getting-started/first-steps-msi.md

 </telerik:RadEditor>
 ```

->caption Apply the Glow skin to the Editor.
+>caption Apply the Glow skin to the Editor
 ![Apply Glow Skin to Editor](images/getting-started-editor-skin.png)

 That was it!
 Now you are ready to dive more deeply into Telerik UI for ASP.NET AJAX and take full advantage of its slick functionalities!